 Ken’s Humble Pies

 Ken’s has only been around a few years, but don’t let that or its modest name fool you because this newcomer certainly gives the oldies a run for their money.
-This one is simple, get around the three P’s – pies, pasties and profiteroles.
-The meats are slow cooked or roasted, paired with fresh seafood or veggies, topped with flaky pastry and baked to golden perfection.
+This one is simple, centred on the three P’s—that's pies, pasties and profiteroles.
+The meats are slow-cooked or roasted, paired with fresh seafood or veggies, topped with flaky pastry and baked to golden perfection.
 We’re thinking a beef burgundy or bangers and mash pie by the water is a must next time you’re travelling up this way.
 As for those profiteroles, these babies are filled with vanilla cream and dipped in either ganache or crunchy toffee.

 Long Track Pantry

 This gorgeous, homey country café 340km south-west of Sydney is your go-to for a perfect breakfast, a takeaway cake or some homemade preserves.
 Long Track Pantry has all those rustic barn feels while also feeling, as the name suggests, like you’re dining in the well-stocked pantry of your dreams.
 There are a tonne of beautiful homewares and homemade goods like chutneys and sauces that are a must grab on your way out.